pulumi/pulumi/developer-docs/architecture/resource-registration.md

 Becuase this request does not contain a value for the `provider` field, it will use the default provider for the `aws` package at version 4.16.0.
-The resource monitor ensures that only a single default provider instance exists for each particular package verison, and only creates default provider instances if they are needed.
+The resource monitor ensures that only a single default provider instance exists for each particular package version, and only creates default provider instances if they are needed.
 Default provider instances are registered by synthesizing an appropriate `RegisterResourceEvent` with input properties sourced from the stack's configuration values for the provider's package.
 In the example above, the AWS default provider would be configured using any stack configuration values whose keys begin with `aws:` (e.g. `aws:region`).